tushgpats/VSD_IITGN_ISM_RISC-V-SoC_Tapeout_Program/Week2/README.md

 - Unlike standalone CPU projects, it includes **analog IP integration** (PLL, DAC), giving students exposure to mixed-signal challenges.

 #### 🔧 Hobby Projects
-- Lets you practice **running open-source flows** (Sky130 PDK, Yosys, OpenLane) without needing expensive EDA tools.
 - Serves as a **reference design** to build your own small SoCs for experimentation.

 #### 🔬 Research
-- Can be extended by replacing RVMYTH with another RISC-V core or swapping the DAC with other analog IPs.
 - Useful for studying **noise isolation, DRC/STA debugging, and mixed-signal integration** in real chip contexts.
 - Already validated in actual **VSD tapeouts**, making it a trustworthy starting point for academic research.